femimainoo/greenpower-race-analyser/README.md

 - The battery started at low current

-- A driver could have braked often which drains the battery
+- While this can't be directly inferred from the graphs, we know that braking drains the car's battery.
+So, a driver could have braked often.

 Possible solutions?

 - Use a battery with higher current e.g. 32A

-- While this can't be directly inferred from the table, we know that braking drains the car's battery.
-We could encourage drivers not to brake as much as possible.
+- We could encourage drivers not to brake as much as possible.

 Final conclusions from this project:

 Benefits:

-While it took longer to make calculations and draw graphs from data using MATLAB rather than excel it allowed me to develop the coding skills I learnt from the MATLAB course I did in a practical and fun way.
+While it took longer to make calculations and draw graphs from data using MATLAB rather than excel, it allowed me to develop the coding skills I learnt from the MATLAB course I did in a practical and fun way.
 There are lots of parallels between coding in MATLAB and python, so it also helped me practice concepts in both coding languages.
 This is why I think it would be helpful for other students at Greenpower to explore.

 Furthermore, MATLAB is a platform that is used to allow engineers and data analysts to make calculations and visualise data, which are two career paths I am highly interested in and now know I would have fun having either one of these careers because of the MATLAB course and this project.